An Optimized Divide-and-Conquer Algorithm for the Closest-Pair Problem in the Planar Case: Introduction

 \section{Introduction}

-The Closest-Pair problem is considered an ``easy'' Closest-Point problem, in the sense that there are a number of other geometric problems (e.g. nearest neighbors and minimal spanning trees) that find the closest pair as part of their solution~\citep[p.
-226]{Bentley:1980}.
+The Closest-Pair problem is considered an ``easy'' Closest-Point problem, in the sense that there are a number of other geometric problems (e.g. nearest neighbors and minimal spanning trees) that find the closest pair as part of their solution~\cite[p.
+226]{1}.
 This problem and its generalizations arise in areas such as statistics, pattern recognition and molecular biology.

-At present time, many algorithms are known for solving the Closest-Pair problem in any dimension $k\geqslant2$, with optimal time complexity (see \cite{Smid:1997} for an overview of Closest-Point problem algorithms and generalizations).
+At present time, many algorithms are known for solving the Closest-Pair problem in any dimension $k\geqslant2$, with optimal time complexity (see~\cite{2} for an overview of Closest-Point problem algorithms and generalizations).
 The Closest-Pair is also one of the first non-trivial computational problems that was solved efficiently using the \emph{divide-and-conquer} strategy and it became since a classical, textbook example for this technique.

 In this paper we consider only algorithms for the Closest-Pair problem that can be implemented in the \emph{algebraic computation tree model}.
 For this model any algorithm has time complexity $\Omega(n~lg~n)$.
-With more powerful machine models, where \emph{randomization}, the \emph{floor function}, and \emph{indirect addressing} are available, faster algorithms can be designed~\citep{Smid:1997}.
+With more powerful machine models, where \emph{randomization}, the \emph{floor function}, and \emph{indirect addressing} are available, faster algorithms can be designed~\cite{2}.

-\subsection{\textbf{Historical Background}}
+\subsection{Historical Background}

-An algorithm with optimal time complexity $O(n~lg~n)$ for solving the Closest-Pair problem in the planar case appeared for the first time in 1975, in a computational geometry classic paper by \cite{Shamos:1975}.
+An algorithm with optimal time complexity $O(n~lg~n)$ for solving the Closest-Pair problem in the planar case appeared for the first time in 1975, in a computational geometry classic paper by Ian Shamos~\cite{3}.
 This algorithm was based on the Voronoi polygons.

-The first optimal algorithm for solving the Closest-Pair problem in any dimension $k\geqslant2$ is due to \cite{Bentley:1976}.
-Using a \emph{divide-and-conquer} approach to initially solve the problem in the plane\footnote{According to \cite{Bentley:1980}, Shamos attributes the discovery of this procedure to H.R.
+The first optimal algorithm for solving the Closest-Pair problem in any dimension $k\geqslant2$ is due to Jon Bentley and Ian Shamos~\cite{4}.
+Using a \emph{divide-and-conquer} approach to initially solve the problem in the plane\footnote{According to Jon Bentley~\cite{1}, Shamos attributes the discovery of this procedure to H.R.
 Strong.}, those authors were able to generalize the planar process to higher dimensions by exploring a sparsity condition induced over the set of points in the $k$-plane.